Maritime Tort Claims: Helping Our Clients Pursue Compensation For Boat Accident Injuries

 Godwin, Morris, Laurenzi & Bloomfield, P.C. handles maritime torts in Tennessee and across the South, including Mississippi, Kentucky and Indiana.

 It’s Time To Talk With A Lawyer About Your Accident And Injuries

-When it comes to injury claims, we work on a contingency fee basis, which means that you do not pay any attorneys’ fees unless we win your case.
-Call us today for a free initial consultation to discuss your case: 901-528-1702 or toll free at 800-582-6213.
+When it comes to injury claims, we work on a contingency fee basis, which means that you do not pay any attorney fees unless we win your case.
+Call us today for a free initial consultation to discuss your case: 901-528-1702 or toll-free at 800-582-6213.
 You can also reach our office in Shelby County, overlooking the Mississippi, by completing our online contact form.